 Clean Energy Bridge to Research (CEBR) is a summer research program run by the Clean Energy Institute (CEI) and Undergraduate Research Program at the University of Washington (UW).
 The program is funded by the National Science Foundation (NSF 1559787).
 CEBR supports a select group of undergraduates, community or tribal college students, and teachers to participate in authentic research in solar, energy storage, and grid technologies under the mentorship of UW’s world-class faculty and grad students.
 CEBR builds on the success of the now-completed Hooked On Photonics REU program.

 - Encourage students to pursue STEM careers.

 - Provide exposure to research at a hands-on level.

-- Develop student inquiry skills including formulating research questions, experimental design, analysis, scientific communication, and envisioning future steps.
+- Develop student inquiry skills including formulating research questions, designing experiments, analyzing data, communicating results, and envisioning future steps.

-For students who have completed two years of college or community college.
-This is a nine-week immersive research project in a single lab leading to an abstract and poster This session provides a stipend of $4,000, on-campus housing, $500 for food, and a $500 travel allowance.
+For students who have completed one or two years of college, community college, or tribal college.
+This is a nine-week immersive research project in a single lab leading to an abstract and poster.
+This session provides a stipend of $5,000, on-campus housing, $600 for food, and a $500 travel allowance.

-For community college teachers working with students who have the goal of integrating clean energy research into their curriculum.
-This session provides a stipend of $4,000.
+For community college teachers who have the goal of integrating clean energy research into their curriculum.
+This session provides a stipend of $6,000.